CentralLabFacilities/controlit_models/README.md

 ## Introduction ##

-This is repository contains a collection of robot models that could be used with ControlIt!.
+This repository contains a collection of robot models that could be used with ControlIt!.
 For more details on usage instructions, see: https://github.com/liangfok/controlit